iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 ### 2. Evaluation and certification

-The evaluation layer should support both AI-specific and workflow-specific checks.
+The evaluation layer should support both AI-specific checks and checks on the wider execution flow around the AI system.

 Examples include:

-- accuracy or task score
+- field-extraction accuracy and document-level pass rates
-- hallucination checks
+- hallucination checks (checks for invented, unsupported, or incorrect output)
 - business-rule validation
-- structured-output validation
+- output-format validation
 - latency
-- cost
+- cost per request or transaction
-- prompt robustness
+- checks that prompt changes do not reduce reliability
-- jailbreak or injection resistance
+- jailbreak or injection resistance (checks that the system resists malicious or misleading inputs)
 - Personally Identifiable Information (PII) leakage checks
-- API contract validation
+- API contract validation (checks that connected APIs still return the expected responses and data structures)
-- reconciliation checks for data workflows
+- reconciliation checks for data workflows (checks that data moving across systems remains complete, consistent, and correctly matched)

 The product should therefore be broader than an LLM-only platform.
-It should support AI evaluations and workflow validations within one assurance model.
+It should support both AI evaluations and wider execution-flow validations within one release-governance and validation framework.

 ### 3. Policy and approval gates